-Tesla has embraced Generative Design, an evolution of CAD -Computer Aided Designthat uses AI to optimise the design studied by the engineers based on the goal.
-Associating AI to the Digital Twins of the cars already in use (to the data provided by those DTs) it is possible to take into account feedback from the "operation" field, in the true spirit of Industry 4.0.
-Each Tesla car is associated to a DT and that DT is reporting back to Tesla GB of data every day.
-This avalanche of data is analysed through AI (and Machine Learning) resulting both in monitoring, offering of services, and fine thing of production.
-Since Tesla cars are basically computers with specialised software it is possible to update the software whenever needed, both to fix glitches and to offer new features.
-Here again we are seeing the convergence of product, service and knowledge.
-Data collected by Tesla from their cars are massive, an estimated equivalent of 3 billion miles of data are now on their servers enabling unique (in the automotive market) data analytics, AI and ML.
-Consider that a car may generate a few TB of data each single day!
-No surprise that some analysts look at
+Tesla has embraced Generative Design18, an evolution of Computer Aided Design (CAD), which uses AI to optimize the designs studied by engineers based on the goal.
+By associating AI to the Digital Twins of the cars already in use (the data provided by those DTs), it is possible to receive and consider feedback from the "operation" field, in the true spirit of Industry 4.0.
+Each Tesla car19 is paired with a DT, and that DT is reporting back to Tesla GB of data every day.
+The avalanche of data is analyzed through AI (and Machine Learning), resulting in monitoring, offering services, and fine tuning production.
+Since Tesla cars are basically computers with specialized software, it is possible to update the software whenever needed, both to fix glitches and to offer new features.
+Again, we are seeing the convergence of product, service, and knowledge.
+A massive amount of data is collected by

 Figure 16.
-Use of a Personal Digital Twin to simulate the situation of a patient and the possible effect of healthcare procedures.
-On the left hand side the patient physical space generating data and executing procedures, on the right hand side the analyses of harvested data and simulation of procedures impact.
-Image credit: First Hospital Pekin University Tesla not as an automotive biz, rather as a data company $^{20}$ .
+Use of a Personal Digital Twin to simulate situations involving patients and potential effects from healthcare procedures.
+On the left hand side, the patients physical space is generating data and executing procedures, and the right hand side provides analyses of harvested data and simulations of procedural impact.
+Image credit: First Hospital Pekin University Tesla from their cars--- an estimated equivalent of 3 billion miles of data are now on their servers, enabling unique (in the automotive market) data analytics, AI, and ML.
+Take a moment to consider that a car may generate a few TB of data every single day!
+No surprise that some analysts look at Tesla not as an automotive biz, but as a data company20.

-By far Tesla is using DTs at stage 3, however there are a few nuances that show a use that would place them at stage 4 and even 5.
+At this point, Tesla is using DTs at stage 3.
+However, there are a few nuances that show uses placing them at stage 4, and maybe even 5.